salms358/Rock-Paper-Scissors/README.md

       - For CSS there were no errors or warnings.

-      - For JS there were a lot of warnings but no sufficient problems.
+      - For JS there were a lot of warnings regarding missing semicolons which were corrected, but no sufficient problems.

       - My code obtained a high accessibility score of 97% and a overall score of 95% suggesting that users will find it easy to play the game.

   [CSS validator](http://jigsaw.w3.org/css-validator/validator?lang=en&profile=css3svg&uri=https%3A%2F%2Fsalms358.github.io%2FRock-Paper-Scissors%2F&usermedium=all&vextwarning=&warning=1)

   [HTML validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fsalms358.github.io%2FRock-Paper-Scissors%2F)